Splitting of electronic spectrum in paramagnetic phase of itinerant ferromagnets and altermagnets

-One can see that both, the DFT+DMFT approach and the approach considering the non-local corrections to the self-energy, lead to the splitting of the electronic spectrum of CrSb.
+One can see that both the DFT+DMFT approach and the approach considering the non-local corrections to the self-energy lead to the splitting of the electronic spectrum of CrSb.
 Similarly to CrTe$_2$, we attribute the large effect of local correlations to the large local susceptibility, which originates from proximity to half filling ($n_d=4.9$).
 As for CrTe$_2$, DFT+DMFT approach yields results quite similar to those in the ordered phase of the DFT approach.
-This is also pronounced in $A'$-$L'$ direction, where the spin splitting of the electronic spectrum is present in the DFT approach in the antiferromagnetic phase.
+This is also pronounced in the $A'$-$L'$ direction, where the spin splitting of the electronic spectrum is present in the DFT approach in the antiferromagnetic phase.
 The approach considering non-local self-energy corrections yields even larger band splitting.

 In conclusion, we have analyzed the effect of the local and non-local self-energy effects on the electronic spectrum of strongly correlated itinerant magnets in the paramagnetic phase.
 We have obtained sufficiently strong band splitting near van Hove singularities of the electronic spectrum.
-For the magnets with filling of $d$ states not very close to half filling (e. g., iron and CrO$_2$), we find pronounced effects of non-local magnetic correlations in the vicinity of the Curie temperature.
+For the magnets with a filling of $d$ states not very close to half filling (e. g., iron and CrO$_2$), we find pronounced effects of non-local magnetic correlations in the vicinity of the Curie temperature.
 At the same time, for magnets with the $d$ states filling closer to half filling (e.g. CrTe$_2$ and CrSb) we find strong splitting of the electronic spectrum already due to local spin correlations.
-Since these correlations decay slower with the increase of temperature, this effect is expected to be present in a much broader temperature range.
-In this respect, recent observation of band splitting in single-layer CrTe$_2$ \cite{CrTe2exp} above the Curie temperature may be entirely due to this effect of local magnetic correlations.
+In contrast to the metal-insulator transition, this splitting is strongly momentum dependent, which is due to the contribution of certain orbital states to the flat part of the electronic spectrum.
+Since the local correlations decay slower with the increase of temperature, this effect is expected to be present in a much broader temperature range.
+We emphasize the qualitative agreement of the obtained spectral features with those observed above the Curie temperature in thin films of iron \cite{FeSpl}, as well as in single-layer CrTe$_2$ \cite{CrTe2exp}.